serkanh/sre-bot-strands/README.md

 - "Show me EC2 spending trends"
 - "Forecast next month's AWS costs"
 - "Compare costs between Q1 and Q2"

+**Kubernetes Queries** (routed to Kubernetes Agent):
+- "What pods are running in my cluster?"
+- "Show me logs from pod xyz-123"
+- "List all deployments in namespace production"
+- "What events occurred in the default namespace?"
+- "Check the status of pod frontend-abc"

 **General SRE Queries** (handled by Coordinator):
 - "How do I troubleshoot EC2 instances?"